 During the drug lab scandals, thousands of people were wrongfully convicted of drug crimes based on faulty evidence and a government cover-up.
 In response, after years of ACLU litigation, the Massachusetts Supreme Judicial Court stepped in to correct the Commonwealth’s failure to investigate.
 At the time of filing, Massachusetts has not implemented the system of investigation, disclosure, and notice developed by the Court in the drug lab context.

-The petitioners ask the Massachusetts Supreme Judicial Court to order an investigation into the SPD and provide interim solutions to mitigate any ongoing due process violations in the lower courts.
-The petition also calls for an investigation into the HCDAO’s practices, which have called into question the integrity of the entire Springfield criminal justice system.
+The petitioners ask the Massachusetts Supreme Judicial Court to call for an investigation into the SPD and provide interim solutions to mitigate any ongoing due process violations in the lower courts.
+The petition also asks the Court to make sure that the HCDAO’s practices are adequate to disclose evidence of SPD misconduct to criminal defendants, and thereby to protect the integrity of the criminal legal system in Springfield.